bentrieu/KhangTaskManager/README.md

 # KhangTaskManager
-just to test go + tools integration and maybe cloud <br>
+Using go + psql to play with tools just to test go + tools integration and maybe cloud <br>
 need make + docker to run ts